Truth is Everything

 “As for Robopocalypse, I’ve delivered the script and I’m happy with it.
 Other than that, I’m pretty much sworn to secrecy.
 I can’t say much more than that.”

 As our time runs down, and the publicist is urging us to wrap things up, I mention how much The Cabin in the Woods reminded me of some of John Carpenter’s seminal works, how after watching it I immediately went home and had a The Thing, Prince of Darkness and In the Mouth of Madness triple-feature.
 This news brings a smile to the director’s face broader than anything I’d seen in all our brief 20 minutes together.

-“I love John Carpenter,” he states matter-of-factly.
-“For my money there is nobody better than ending movies than [him].
-While I love everything he does, the one thing no one does better than John is end movies.
+“I love John Carpenter,” Goddard states matter-of-factly.
+“For my money there is nobody better ending movies than John.
+While I love everything he does, the one thing no one does better is end movies.
 Even his movies that are less successful have phenomenal endings.
 If our movie’s climax could be mentioned in the same breath as some of what he’s done, that would be a dream come true.”

 “The movie kind of speaks for itself, doesn’t it?” adds Acker.
 “I took my husband to see it and he was like, ‘That was awesome!’
 That seems to be the general reaction from a lot of people, and I hope more great things happen for Drew and for Joss so I can sneak into some of their other movies and be a part of all that enthusiasm.”